vanessa-kang/tp/docs/DeveloperGuide.md

 __Step 2__ : `execute()` is called from the instance of `AddModuleCommand`.
 It can throw `AcademicException` or `IOException`. `FileHandler` and `Logger` classes from the _java API_ are instantiated to handle logging for the remainder of the `execute()` method.

-__Step 3__ : `in` then reads in the line of input, which is the user's input for the desired semester for the `moduleCode`.
-This is then validated against `allModules`, while accounting for `isRetake` variable.
+__Step 3__ : `in` then reads in the next line of input, which is the user's input for the desired semester for the `moduleCode`.
+This is then validated against `allModules`, while accounting for `isRetake` variable. `isRetake` is a flag varaible which indicates that the module newly entered by the user is a module that is going to be retaken.

 __Step 4__ : The next line of input is read from `in`, which is the user's input for grade value, which is also validated by `ModuleValidator`.